mongodb/specifications/source/crud/crud.rst

 Similar to the count command, the estimated count of documents is returned in the ``n`` field.

+In the event this aggregation is run against a non-existent namespace, a NamespaceNotFound error will be returned during execution.
+Drivers MUST interpret this result as a ``0`` count.

 For server versions less than 4.9.0 (wire version 11 or under), the estimatedDocumentCount function is implemented using the ``count`` command with no query filter, skip, limit, or other options that would alter the results.
 Once again, the only supported